bettiolo/oauth-signature-js/README.md

 ## POST Support

 It supports POSTs in the form of `application/x-www-form-urlencoded`, as well as POSTs of `application/xml` and `application/json` using the `Authorization` header - just put the XML or JSON into the 'body' field and set the 'body encoding' accordingly.

+## Developers

+The page is hosted on Github Pages, so be sure to merge your changes into the `gh-pages` branch to see them.